Searching for the full symphony of black hole binary mergers: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Stas Babak, Alejandro Boh\'e, Alessandra Buonanno, Collin Capano, Sylvain Marsat, Stephen Privitera and Vivien Raymond for helpful discussions.
 The authors also thank Collin Capano for reading through the manuscript and providing useful feedback and comments.
+The authors would also like to thank the anonymous referees for carefully reading this manuscript and providing useful comments, suggestions and feedback.
 IH and AN would like to thank the Max Planck Gesellschaft for support.
 JCB gratefully acknowledges support from the NSF grants 1505824, 1505524 and 1333360.
 Computations used in this work were performed on the ``Vulcan'' and ``Atlas'' high-throughput computing clusters operated by the Max Planck Institute for Gravitational Physics.